As an Amazon Associate I earn from qualifying purchases.

 - Cacao Butter: I choose to use cacao butter because it’s all fat and once it’s cooled it’s nice and solid.

 - Cream Cheese: There is cream cheese because it helps with the structure and texture of the end result.

 - Butter: Having a little bit of butter aids in adding extra fat and flavor.

 - Egg: The eggs job, like most recipes, helps with the structure and holds everything together.

 - Lemon and Lemon Monk Fruit Drops: This of course gives it the lemon flavor.
 I like using these options instead of lemon juice to save on the carbs.

-Cooking the Cacao Butter Cake
+Cooking the Cacao Butter Keto Lemon Cake Recipe

-I used a bundt cake silicone mold for this cake.
+I used a bundt cake silicone mold for this lemon flavored cake.
 I did not fill the whole mold.
 However, the mold allows for a 2.5 inches deep and 5 inches wide of filling.
 I found my mold on Wish.com.

 Or there are other similar molds you can get on Amazon.
 This one here is a 9-inch one that is similar to the one I used.

 One thing to keep in mind is the cooking time with a different size mold.
 When you remove the cake, you want some giggle left in the middle.
 Similar to how you want cheesecake to come out of the oven.